dreger/kqdreger.com/_posts/2013-05-06-generating-graphs-with-processing.md

 For now, my random-graph-making itch has been scratched, but I hope to revisit this one day and implement a check to ensure that each new node has a little space from its neighbor.
 Until then, feel free to check out the [script on GitHub](https://gist.github.com/dreger/5519425) and have some fun.

-The final interesting thing from this experiment, that my girlfriend actually pointed out to me, is that each image really looks like a constellation.
-Funny, yet profound when taken in context with our own social graphs.
+The final interesting thing from this experiment, that my girlfriend actually pointed out to me, is that each image resembles a constellation.
+Funny, yet oddly profound when taken in context with our own social graphs and the world around us.